 LastPass (Windows, Mac, Linux, Chrome)

 LastPass is a fantastic password manager offering free and premium (paid) features.
 Once you create a master password, import all saved login credentials — usernames and passwords — from Firefox, Chrome, Edge, Opera, and Safari.
-It then helps you delete information from your computer to keep it secure, prompting you to do little more than remember your super-secure master password.
+LastPass then helps you delete information from your computer to keep it secure, prompting you to do little more than remember your super-secure master password.
+Unfortunately, LastPass announced that as of 3/16/2021, free users will have to choose to view their passwords on either mobile or PCs and will only be able to change their category three times before having to upgrade to Premium to regain those features.

 Other free LastPass features include two-factor authentication, free credit monitoring, multiple identities, and even an auto-fill option designed to streamline your shopping experience.
 LastPass also stores your encrypted information on its cloud servers, meaning you can use LastPass on computers other than your PC and easily share passwords with family members.
 It even comes outfitted with a password generator to create unique passwords.